 WordPress and MySQL are available as “native” Synology applications in the packet manager.
 There is nothing wrong with these packages.
 I did try them out, and WordPress worked fine.
 If I had a Synology dedicated as a web server, then I would probably use these packages.
 As it is, I was only experimenting with WordPress on my private Synology workstation, containing my private data.

 Therefore I wanted a solution with a minimal amount of risk.
-In Docker, if an attacker knows of a zero day exploit to break out of WordPress into the underlying machine, then s/he would land in the Docker virtual machine.
-Another zero day exploit would be necessary to also break out of Docker into the real Synology.
+In Docker, if an attacker knows of a zero day exploit to break out of WordPress, then s/he would land in the Docker environment.
+Another exploit would be necessary to also break out of the Docker environment and access more of the Synology.
 I declared this to be “secure enough” for a trial run.

 Plus, I wanted to learn about Docker anyway.
 Once you have a working Docker image, it can be deployed on many cloud services.